 So there are lots of advantages to utilising smart machines and intelligent algorithms across a wide range of applications.
 But how is this applicable to hair transplants?
 Well, let’s take a look at the decision-making and analytical processes involved in a hair transplant.
 First the surgeon needs to identify the best, most suitable hairs to use for a transplant.
 Then they need to assess the shape of the patient’s head, their hair pattern, factor in the alignment of the hair follicles and various other considerations.

-It may take a surgeon some time to identify and ascertain which individual hairs are best for transplanting; a well-trained machine can do this in a fraction of a second.
+It may take a surgeon some time to identify and ascertain which individual hairs are best for transplanting; a well-trained artificial intelligence in hair transplants machine can do this in a fraction of a second.
 And likely more accurately than a human as well so long as the data used to train the machine was quality data.
 Machines don’t err on the side of caution.
 They don’t umm and ah and ‘think’ ‘will it or won’t it’.
 Something either fits the desired criteria or it doesn’t.
 However, the machine can also be taught to expand that range of criteria if deemed necessary.

 Machines can be trained to analyse hair growth patterns and skull shapes via smart mathematical algorithms to determine where hairs should be transplanted for the best effect.
 They can be ‘taught’ to co-ordinate the orientation and angles at which each hair needs to be inserted into its new location.
-The surgeon can then use this information to make the transplants, saving time and hopefully reducing errors.
+The hair transplant surgeon can then use this information to make the transplants, saving time and hopefully reducing errors.